COAL

 Conclusion :

-coal is a valuable and versatile sedimentary rock that plays a significant role in global energy production and various industrial processes.
+coal is a valuable and versatile sedimentary rock that are most important in global energy production and various industrial processes.
 It is primarily composed of organic material that accumulated and underwent coalification over millions of years in swampy environments.
-Coal is a major source of electricity generation and provides heat and energy for residential, commercial, and industrial applications.
+It is a major source of electricity generation and provides heat and energy for residential, commercial and industrial applications.

 The classification of coal is based on its physical properties, chemical composition, and petrographic characteristics.
-The main types of coal include lignite, sub-bituminous coal, bituminous coal, and anthracite, with each type having distinct properties and energy content.
-Additionally, sapropelic coal, such as boghead and cannel coal, represents a unique subset formed from organic-rich aquatic plant and animal matter.
+The main types of coal include lignite, sub bituminous coal, bituminous coal, and anthracite, with each type having distinct properties and energy content.

 Post a Comment